We believe South Sudan is full of great beauty and strength.

 Tonj is in the state of Warrap located at the convergence of three tribes of South Sudan – the Dinka, Luo, and Bongo peoples.
 The people of Tonj are proud cattle keepers but also grow crops like sorghum and peanuts to sustain their families.
 Tonj is a key town along the main trade route from Uganda heading north to Sudan.

 We began our work in Tonj in 2011 with an assessment trip to determine the opportunities for ministry.
 In 2012 we built a radio tower on the property of a medical ministry, In Deed and Truth.
-The station has approximately 600,000 people within its broadcast range.
 By 2015 we outgrew our space so we purchased land, moved our tower, and sent a team of long-term missionaries to support the ongoing radio and water programs.
+In 2022, we launched a repeater tower 50 miles northeast of the base station bringing the radio broadcast to over 1 million people within the range of both towers.
 We have distributed over 25,000 solar-powered radios in Tonj.
-We have also drilled 50 water wells within the region and repaired 39 wells through our spare parts and maintenance program.
+We have also drilled 50 water wells within the region and repaired 43 wells through our spare parts and maintenance program.

 Mvolo is in the state of Western Equatoria and is home to the Jur people – a minority tribe in South Sudan.
 The Jur predominantly work as farmers, growing crops such as sorghum, peanuts, sesame, okra, pumpkin and sweet potatoes.
 A peaceful and gentle people, the Jur are well-known for warmly welcoming guests.